Continual Prune-and-Select: Class-incremental learning with specialized subnetworks: Experiments

 The idea of the BWT is to measure the forgetting of the incremental-learning models, evaluating how much information about previous tasks is lost after learning a new one.
 We evaluate all methods using several class orderings to obtain robust results, as recommended in \cite{masana2020class}.

-\paragraph{\bf Datasets.} We evaluate CP\&S on three datasets: ImageNet-1000, including its subset ImagNet-100 \cite{deng2009imagenet}; CUB-200-2011 \cite{WahCUB_200_2011}; and CIFAR-100 \cite{krizhevsky2009learning}.
+\paragraph{Datasets.} We evaluate CP\&S on three datasets: ImageNet-1000, including its subset ImageNet-100 \cite{deng2009imagenet}; CUB-200-2011 \cite{WahCUB_200_2011}; and CIFAR-100 \cite{krizhevsky2009learning}.
 We also consider different task construction scenarios.
 For completeness, the datasets are briefly described as follows: \begin{itemize} \item ImageNet-1000 consists of 1,281,167 $224\times224$ RGB images for training and 50,000 images for validation of 1000 classes.
 We split both ImageNet-100 and ImageNet-1000 in 10 incremental steps of equal size, similarly to the literature; \item CUB-200-2011 consists of 11,788 $224\times224$ RGB images of 200 classes with 5,994 training and 5,794 for testing images; \item CIFAR-100 consists of 60,000 $32\times32$ RGB images of 100 classes with 6k images per class.
 There are 50,000 training samples and 10,000 test samples; \end{itemize}

 We start our experiments with ImageNet-100 (the first 100 classes of the ImageNet-1000 dataset) and with CIFAR-100 before considering more challenging datasets such as ImageNet-1000 and CUB-200-2011.
 For all datasets, we use the ResNet-18 architecture, as considered by previous methods.
 For ImageNet-100/1000 datasets, we split them into 10 tasks of the same size (each task having 10 classes).
-We compare CP\&S with other state-of-the-art models, namely LwF \cite{li2017learning}, iCaRL \cite{rebuffi2017icarl}, EEIL \cite{castro2018end}, BiC \cite{hou2019learning}, RPS-net \cite{rajasegaran2019random} and iTAML \cite{rajasegaran2020itaml}.
+We compare CP\&S with other state-of-the-art models, namely iCaRL \cite{rebuffi2017icarl}, EEIL \cite{castro2018end}, BiC \cite{hou2019learning}, RPS-net \cite{rajasegaran2019random}, iTAML \cite{rajasegaran2020itaml}, DER \cite{yan2021dynamically} and FOSTER \cite{Wang2022FOSTERFB}.
 In addition, we provide a comparison with the case of \text{Finetuning}, when no anti-forgetting actions are performed, and a network sequentially learns new tasks one by one.
+For comparison with other works, we either reproduce the results from the official GitHub repository using the hyperparameters mentioned in the original articles or report the results from the original works when available.
+See the details in Appendix \ref{sec:cifar100_appendix}.